 The photo above sees him in a Fuji T-1B trainer—at the Saitama Subaru Sakitama Garden in Gyoda, Saitama Prefecture—and joking with the tour guide that the instructor’s seat is a comparative sofa compared to the student pilot accommodation in the front.
 As a boy, he had received a copy of The Dumpy Book of Air Forces of the World (Sampson Low, 1957!) and thought that this very type of aircraft from faraway Japan looked really exotic and not one he’d ever be likely to see!

 When his full-time work permitted, he contributed articles to magazines back home (including Aeroplane, Air International, Air Pictorial, Aviation News) and in Germany (Flugzeug Classic, Jet&Prop).
 In Japan, he combined editing and translating tasks while writing extensively on Japanese aviation history subjects for niche Arawasi publications from 2005 to 2011.
-An active member of the Japan Aviation Journalists’ Association (JAJA), he has a track record of all of three Japanese-language articles:
+An active member of the Japan Aviation Journalists’ Association (JAJA), he has a track record of all of five Japanese-language articles: